arunrvk/mesh-outlining/README.md

           \
               &emsp;&emsp;&emsp;&emsp;i. 'textureSampler' which holds the default render target texture of the scene.
               \
-              &emsp;&emsp;&emsp;&emsp;ii. 'selectedSampler' which holds the outline render target texture of the selected mesh in using mesh picking approach.
+              &emsp;&emsp;&emsp;&emsp;ii. 'selectedSampler' which holds the outline render target texture of the selected mesh in using
               \
+              &emsp;&emsp;&emsp;&emsp;mesh picking approach.
+              \
           &emsp;&emsp;b.
 It has 'textureSize' , 'outlineColor' and 'outlinePixelSize' uniforms.
           \
           &emsp;&emsp;c.
 The 'outline' function does the following job,
           \
               &emsp;&emsp;&emsp;&emsp;1.
 It first obtains the color values of the the default texture and selected texture.
-              \
               &emsp;&emsp;&emsp;&emsp;2.
 If the length of the selected texture color is > 1.0 then the default texture color is returned and assigned to
               \
               &emsp;&emsp;&emsp;&emsp;glFragColor.